Magda Isanos: Biography

 Isanos made her published debut in 1932, in Licurici magazine.
 Her work appeared in Însemnări ieșene, Iașul, Jurnalul literar, Viața Basarabiei, Pagini basarabene, Vremea, Cuget moldovenesc, Revista Fundațiilor Regale and Viața Românească.
 She died in Bucharest at age 28 after a long illness and period of awaiting the end.
 Obsessively returning to the theme of death, her grave, musical verses (Poezii, 1943) hover between despair and euphoria.
 Her lyric verses were collected into posthumous anthologies: Țara luminii (1946), Poezii (1947), Versuri (1955), Versuri (1964), Poezii (1974).
 She was awarded the debut prize of Editura Fundației Regale pentru Literatură și Artă for her four-act drama Focurile.
 Written in collaboration with her husband, the play was published posthumously in 1945.

+Isanos' work is featured in the anthology; Virginia's Sisters (2023).